Query API

 filter_id | number | The ID of a saved filter. |

-is_not | boolean | Sets whether traffic matching the entire saved filter set is included (false) or excluded (true). - If not specified, defaults to false. |
+is_not | boolean | Determines if traffic matching the saved filter set is included (false) or excluded (true).
+Defaults to false. |

 Aggregates Array